| || |

 This summer, in particular, I am aware of it.
 Raising a child with t1d takes courage.
 This post, in no way is meant to take away from those living with t1d.
 Persons with t1d are perhaps the most strong, brave, and courageous people I know.
 I live it.
 I watch it day in and out.
 When you have a child you are there to love them, to teach them, to support them, to guide them, to comfort them.

 | MONDAY, JULY 11, 2016

 Yes, the title has nothing to do with the post.
 I just loved the photo I took of the area where we waited out the low.
 Over the past 10 years, diabetes, for the most part, has become routine in the day-to-day, the hour-to-hour, the meal-to-meal, the night-to-night.
-When it stops Joe from walking, well. even maybe when he was 7 or 8.
-A few weeks ago.on
+It blends in and really, at times, doesn't seem to be too big of a deal until it stops your child in his tracks.
+When it stops Joe from walking, well.

 BETA BUDDIES Take That Growth Hormone

 Growth Hormone is released from the pituitary, which is a part of the brain.
 Growth hormone counterbalances the effect of insulin on muscle and fat cells.
 High levels of growth hormone cause resistance to the action of insulin.
 Basically, this means blood sugar levels will run high during periods of growth.
 A week.or so, ago. we visited Joe's endocrinologist.
 Measurements were taken, values were obtained, a physical exam was conducted, mental well being was noted.
 Another 1.7